agoryuno/robust_control/README.md

 Unfortunately, PyTorch's implementation of SVD isn't fully parallelizable on CUDA, so running the estimation on the GPU may actually be slower than on the CPU (see this issue for details: https://github.com/pytorch/pytorch/issues/41306).
 For that reason CUDA support is disabled by default but remains an option for the future.

-As an alternative, there is in example of using `multiprocessing` for parallel estimation of all rows in a matrix in `mpc_test.py`.